bluetoother/ble-shepherd/README.md

 ###Event: 'ready'

 Listener: `function() { }`
-The central will fire an `ready` event when central is ready.
+The central will fire a `ready` event when central is ready.

 *************************************************